openjdk-mobile/ios-tools/docs/helloworld.md

 Open the Inspectors using the top-right [icon](images/helloworld05-inspector.png) and open the just created lib folder.

-In the inspectors at the right, select Build Rules: Apply Once to Folder, and add target HelloMobileApp.
+In the inspectors at the right, select Build Rules: `Apply Once to Folder`, and add target HelloMobileApp.
 It will look like [this](images/helloworld06-lib.png).

 Now select the modules directory and right click.
 Select “Add files to modules”...

-Find the java.base directory (either downloaded and unpacked or built in mobile/build/ios-aarch64-zero-release/jdk/modules/) Select Copy files to destination.
+Find the `java.base` directory (either downloaded and unpacked or built under `mobile/build/ios-aarch64-zero-release/jdk/modules/`)
+Select Copy files to destination.

 In the end it will look like [this](images/helloworld07-javabase.png).

+*Note*: instead of the `java.base` unpacked directory, the script mentioned earlier actually uses the `modules` file that results after jlink the jmod version of the java.base module.

 ## Add libz

-This is needed because libzip.a, created from OpenJDK has unresolved symbols that are implemented by libz.
+This is needed because `libzip.a`, created from OpenJDK has unresolved symbols that are implemented by `libz`.

 Go to HelloMobileApp in the left navigation, select target HelloMobileApp and open tab Build Phases and expand [Link binary with Libraries](images/helloworld08-libz.png).